Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/README.md

 ## Key concepts

+### Client concepts

 * Schema: Schema is the organization or structure for data.
 More detailed information can be found [here][schemas].

 * Schema Group: A logical group of similar schemas based on business criteria, which can hold multiple versions of a schema.
 More detailed information can be found [here][schema_groups].

 * SchemaRegistryClient: `SchemaRegistryClient` provides the API for storing and retrieving schemas in schema registry.

+### Encoder concepts

 * JsonSchemaEncoder: Provides API to encode content to and decode content from Binary Encoding, validate content against a JSON Schema, and cache schemas/schema IDs retrived from the registry using the `SchemaRegistryClient` locally.

-* MessageType: Protocol defined under `azure.schemaregistry` that allows for `JsonSchemaEncoder` interoperability with certain Azure Messaging SDK message types.
+* OutboundMessageContent: Protocol defined under `azure.schemaregistry` that allows for `JsonSchemaEncoder.encode` interoperability with certain Azure Messaging SDK message types.
 Support has been added to:
   * `azure.eventhub.EventData` for `azure-eventhub>=5.9.0`

-### MessageType
+* InboundMessageContent: Protocol defined under `azure.schemaregistry` that allows for `JsonSchemaEncoder.decode` interoperability with certain Azure Messaging SDK message types.
+Support has been added to:
+  * `azure.eventhub.EventData` for `azure-eventhub>=5.9.0`

+#### OutboundMessageContent/InboundMessageContent

-If a message type that follows the MessageType protocol is provided to the encoder, it will set the corresponding content and content type properties:
+If a message type that follows the OutboundMessageContent protocol is provided to the `JsonSchemaEncoder`, it will set the corresponding content and content type properties.
+If a message type object that follows the InboundMessageContent protocol is provided to the encoder, it will get the corresponding content and content type properties.
+These are defined as:

 * `content`: Binary-encoded, JSON schema-validated payload (in general, format-specific payload)